Laws of black hole thermodynamics in semiclassical gravity: Discussion

 \section{Discussion}

-We derived from a semiclassical theory of gravity explicit forms of the first two laws of black hole thermodynamics.
-The meaning of each of their ingredients was made clearer than ever before, since we kept a controlled set of assumptions.
-In particular the meaning of the entropy that enters these laws: it is indeed the von Neumann entropy associated with the state restricted to the outside of black holes, as it has been assumed in the literature since the 1970's \cite{Hawking76}.
-A possible criticism is the assumption of existence of consistent semiclassical theories $(M,g,\psi,\rho)$ and the consequent enormous difficulties in applying our results to particular cases, since even approximate back reaction effects are already challenging to calculate.
+This article shows that explicit forms of the zeroth, first, and second laws of black hole thermodynamics emerge from a semiclassical theory of gravity.
+The meaning of each of their ingredients --- at least in the version of the laws here presented --- was made clearer than ever before since we kept a controlled set of assumptions.
+In particular, the matter entropy that enters these laws is, per construction, the von Neumann entropy associated with the state restricted to the outside of black holes, as assumed in the literature since the 1970's \cite{Hawking76}.
+A possible criticism to this framework is the assumption of the existence of consistent semiclassical theories $(M,g,\psi,\rho)$ and the consequent enormous difficulties in applying our results to particular cases since even approximate back reaction effects are already challenging to calculate.